-&lt;sup>958 See Law No. 190/2012 "Disposizioni per la prevenzione e la repressione della corruzione e dell'illegalità nella pubblica amministrazione" (namely, 'Rules for the prevention and repression of corruption and illegality in the public sector').
+&lt;sup>4 See Law No. 190/2012 "Disposizioni per la prevenzione e la repressione della corruzione e dell'illegalità nella pubblica amministrazione" (namely, 'Rules for the prevention and repression of corruption and illegality in the public sector').

-Art.
-54 bis of Legislative Decree No. 165/2001 - introduced by Law No. 190/2012 - sets forth that: 'Beyond the cases of liability by way of slander or defamation, or by any such way pursuant to section 2043 of the Civil Code, the civil servant who reports to the the Courts or to the "Corte dei Conti" or to his/her senior manager unlawful behaviours of which he/she has become aware in light of his/her employment, shall in no way be subject to disciplinary penalties, nor may he/she be dismissed, and in no way may he/she undergo any discriminatory measure, either direct or indirect, having an impact on the work conditions for reasons directly or indirectly linked with the complaint.
-Should any such measures be adopted, the party concerned and the trade unions shall report the foregoing to the Public Service Department for all necessary measures.
+&lt;sup>5 Art.
+54 bis of Legislative Decree No. 165/2001 - introduced by Law No. 190/2012 - sets forth that: 'Beyond the cases of liability by way of slander or defamation, or by any such way pursuant to section 2043 of the Civil Code, the civil servant who reports to the Courts or to the "Corte dei Conti", or reports to his/her own senior manager unlawful behaviours of which he/she has become aware in light of his/her employment, shall in no way be punished, dismissed or undergo any discriminatory measure, either direct or indirect, having an impact on the work conditions for reasons directly or indirectly linked with the complaint.